 Whether it’s a consumer-facing app or an internal business tool, software development is guided by two questions: what and how.
 Choosing what to build should be driven by product and market strategy specifics.
 The decision on how to build should be determined by looking at best practices.
 Today, this often means leaving traditional software development models behind in favor of rapid application development (RAD).

-More than a single process or platform (we’ll look at RAD vs. Agile in a bit), RAD represents a fundamental shift in how software is designed, built, and delivered.
-Beyond speeding time to market, reducing costs, and boosting quality, it’s also conceptually aligned with other IT trends that favor agility, iteration, and re-use.
+More than a single process or platform (we’ll look at RAD vs. Agile in a bit), rapid application development (RAD) represents a fundamental shift in how software is designed, built, and delivered.
+Beyond speeding time to market, reducing costs, and boosting quality, RAD is also conceptually aligned with other IT trends that favor agility, iteration, and re-use.
 It’s part of a new mindset that helps organizations transform how they bring value to the market and their business model.

 Why Do We Need A New Paradigm?

 Traditional software development processes tend to follow a linear waterfall approach, where each phase must be completed before the next is started.
 In between each phase are hand-offs between teams.
 While each organization approaches the software development lifecycle (SDLC) differently, they typically start with requirements and end with delivery to customers.

 Waterfall development was foundational to the digital age.
 However, as with any other discipline, new best practices have emerged.
 Agile is one expression of RAD, but there are others.
 They all offer critical advantages to both organizations and their customers.

 - Better software that is driven by prototypes that bring requirements to life and encourage meaningful feedback from customers.

 - Speedier time to market as designers and developers focus on building software over waiting on checkpoints.

 - Lower cost of development thanks to rapid feedback loops that identify mistakes earlier in the process and enable quicker fixes.